insightsengineering/cards/.github/PULL_REQUEST_TEMPLATE.md

 **What changes are proposed in this pull request?**
 * Style this entry in a way that can be copied directly into `NEWS.md`. (#<issue number>, @<username>)

-Provide more detial here as needed.
+Provide more detail here as needed.

 **Reference GitHub issue associated with pull request.** _e.g., 'closes #<issue number>'_